 In addition, $25.9 million of Australia's core funding to the World Food Programme for 2016-17 was allocated to countries in Africa.

 Australia also provides annual core funding to trusted international humanitarian partners.
 This funding allows our partners to prioritise the most urgent humanitarian needs globally.
-For example, WFP has provided over $3.5 million of Australian Government core funding to South Sudan in 2016-17.
+For example, over $24 million of Australia's core funding to the World Food Programme for 2017-18 was allocated to countries in Africa.

 Australia's partners include: